 Each has its peculiarities, peccadilloes and quirks!
 Each works…

 I prefer to use a single WordPress security plugin across all sites I manage, and I personally use Wordfence Security.
-It has a relatively simple interface compared to BWS or BPS.
-It is very robust, and the firewall settings are easy to configure.
+It has a relatively simple interface.
+It is very robust, and the settings are easy to configure.
 Basically, I recommend simply selecting the following setting; “Level 4: Lockdown.
 Protect the site against an attack in progress at the cost of inconveniencing some users” That’s going to defeat the most determined of automated hacking efforts without impacting on the site’s usability!
 Wordfence can be configured to provide email warning of a variety of threats, including;

 - Alert on critical problems